mbusb/mbusb.github.io/page_features.md

 </div>
 <div class="col-md-8" style="text-align: left; vertical-align: middle;">
 <h4 style="text-align: center;"></h4>
-<p style="text-align: justify;">Syslinux is used the default boot loader for making your USB Flash Drive bootable.
+<p style="text-align: justify;">Syslinux is used as the default boot loader for making your USB Flash Drive bootable.
 We looked at all options out there and decided to use Syslinux as many distros use Syslinux/Isolinux in their ISOs.
 MultiBootUSB ships with different verion of Syslinux to reduce incompatibility and installs the exact distro-specific Syslinux version.</p>
 </div>
 </div>
 </div>